Using Quandl from Python

 (These transformations are documented more fully on our API page.)

 You can search Quandl for datasets from within Python.
 Here is an example search:

 datasets = Quandl.search(query = "crude oil", source = "DOE", page = 2, prints = True)

 The only mandatory parameter is "query". "page" specifies which page of search results you wish to see (default=1). "source" specifies that you want to search within a particular data source (default=all data sources). "prints" specifies whether or not you want to see the first 3 results on the console.

 We have created a simple cheat sheet for Python users; it covers basic usage of the NumPy, SciPy and Pandas libraries, vector and matrix operations, time series manipulation, plotting, and Quandl data access.
 You can download the cheat sheet here.

-I am not a Python expert.
-Please do email me with suggestions, feedback, bug reports, feature requests or code contributions.
+Please do email us with suggestions, feedback, bug reports, feature requests or code contributions.
 Thank you for your support!

 Our thanks to Mark Hartney, Oliver Sherouse and Jeremiah Lowin for their help with this package.